jonafaust/jonafaust/README.md

 ## About me 📜
 My name is Jona, I am 15 years old and live near Frankfurt, Germany.
 I have been programming for 4 years now, mainly in Java and (HTML/CSS)/Javascript.
-As a hobby I work on the ARK network "Astro".
+As a hobby I work on the ARK network @AstroARK.